dk9480/DK9480/README.md

 ## 📄 Resume

-📥 **Download Resume:**
-Available directly on the portfolio website.
+📥 **Resume available on the portfolio website**

 ---

+## ⭐ Notes

+This repository represents my personal portfolio as a student developer.
+Feedback and suggestions are always welcome.

 ⭐ If you find this portfolio useful, feel free to star the repository!